JohnnyRS/PandaCrazy-Max/README.md

 1. You may export jobs and options but it will not work with the older Panda Crazy script.

 ##### Some other changes:
-* This is a beta script there could be problems with saving and loading database.
 * There is a button to wipe all data and go back to default in the help page.
-* Older scripts that send messages to the old PC script should now work with this extension too.
+* Older scripts that send messages to the old PC script should work with this extension too.
 * Buttons on forums should still work but they may change in the future.
 * Buttons on some MTURK pages have been changed and search multiple button has been added.
 * Search button will add a groupID search job (gid) that accepts only one hit.
 Good for surveys.